 There are three types of lice:

 Head lice.
 These lice are found on your scalp.
-They're easiest to see at the nape of your neck and over your ears.
+They're easiest to see at the nape of the neck and over the ears.

 Pubic lice.
-Commonly called crabs, these lice occur on the skin and hair of your pubic area and, less frequently, on coarse body hair, such as chest hair, eyebrows or eyelashes.
+Commonly called crabs, these lice occur on the skin and hair of the pubic area and, less frequently, on coarse body hair, such as chest hair, eyebrows or eyelashes.

 People can have good personal hygiene and still get lice.
 Unless treated properly, this condition can become a recurring problem.